aronlebani/hummingbird/README.md

 ## Description

-Hummingbird is a chrome extension that helps you navigate your bookmarks, and find what you're looking for faster.
+Hummingbird is a browser extension that helps you navigate your bookmarks, and find what you're looking for faster.
 If you want a particular bookmarked webpage, Hummingbird is the quickest way to get from opening a new tab, to looking at that page in your browser.

 This extension is for people who heavily utilise bookmarks to organise and retrieve resources on the web as part of their daily workflow.
 Examples include frequently used web apps and websites, cheatsheets, instructions, and any other reference material.
 It is for people who need a fast way to find and access those resources with minimal interruption to their workflow.